dipy/GPUStreamlines/README.md

 # GPUStreamlines

 ## Installation
-When cloning the repo, please use "git clone --recursive" to pull all the requirements.

 To install, simply run `pip install .` in the top-level repository directory.

 ## Running the examples